Haysto Logo

 Intermediary

-An intermediary is a person or company who acts as a link between people in order to try and bring about an agreement: a mediator.
+An intermediary is a person or company who acts as a link between people to try and bring about an agreement: a mediator.
 In the mortgage world, an intermediary could be a brokerage like Haysto that connects you to your mortgage lender.
 Or it could be a platform that introduces you to a specialist broker.

 IVA (Individual Voluntary Arrangement)